triptease/docs/cross-domain-analytics.md

 - Optimizely call
   this [cross-origin tracking](https://support.optimizely.com/hc/en-us/articles/4410289774349-Cross-origin-tracking-in-Optimizely-Web)

-By enabling cross domain analytics, you will be future proofing your analytics in a world without 3rd party cookies while still being compliant with privacy laws.
+By enabling cross domain analytics, you will future-proof your analytics ahead of the phase out of third party cookies, while still being compliant with privacy laws.

 ### When this is turned this on, what does it do?

-To reduce developer burden, we will automatically configure the following on all links to your booking engine:
+To reduce developer burden, Triptease will automatically configure the following on all links to your Booking Engine:

 - Allow full referrer across the two domains by setting the [referrer policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Referrer-Policy) back to [no-referrer-when-downgrade](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Referrer-Policy#:~:text=any%20referrer%20information.-,no%2Dreferrer%2Dwhen%2Ddowngrade,-Send%20the%20origin)
   .
-This will improve Triptease analytics as well as other tools like Google Analytics (especially traffic acquisition and funnel / path exploration)
+This will improve Triptease analytics as well as other tools like Google Analytics (especially traffic acquisition and funnel / path exploration).
 - Ensure `target=”_blank”` and `rel=”opener”` are set.
 This allows Triptease to identify the same visitor across both windows without using cookies or local storage.
 This will mean that links to your BE will always open in a new window.

-### Why don’t you use link decoration like Google Analytics?
+### Why doesn't Triptease use link decoration like Google Analytics?

-In our analysis and testing we have seen many urls that contain a visitor ID being shared freely thereby identifying different visitors as one.
-Also, as single page application becomes more common we have found that websites often strip the query parameters before they can be read by your analytics scripts.
+We frequently see many URLs that contain a visitor ID being freely shared, thereby identifying different users as one.
+Also, as single page application becomes more common, we have observed that websites often strip the query parameters before they can be read by your analytics scripts.

-### How do you turn this on?
+### How can I turn on cross domain analytics for my hotel?

-Please reach out to your Customer Success Manager or Direct Booking Coach.
+Please get in touch with our Customer Success team at [customersuccess@triptease.com](mailto:customersuccess@triptease.com)